-Southwest Technical Products, 1978 “Hmmmph – kids today!
+“Hmmmph – kids today!
 Why, when I was your age and we wanted a computer, we had to build it ourself.
 None of them fancy fruit stores to take your money.
-You had to order the computer from a catalog, then get out the ole’ soldering iron and put it together … Continue reading Build-it-yourself Computers
+You ordered the computer from a catalog, then get out the ole’ soldering iron and put it together!
+Continue reading Build-it-yourself Computers

 Yes, this must why America fought for independence – the right to select your own furniture, no matter how hideous.
 Continue reading Bicentennial Furniture Fireworks